Michigan Freshwater Fishing

-Drop-shotting: using a weight suspended below a hook that is tied directly to the main fishing line.
+Drop-shotting: Using a weight suspended below a hook that is tied directly to the main fishing line.

 Specific water bodies of water in Michigan that connect the Great Lakes.
-Designated connecting waters are L. St. Clair, St. Marys R., St. Clair R. (begins at the Fort Gratiot Light) and the Detroit R.NOTE: Portage/Torch Lakes (Houghton County) are not designated as Great Lakes connecting waters.
+The designated waters are L. St. Clair, St. Marys R., St. Clair R. (begins at the Fort Gratiot Light) and the Detroit R.NOTE: Portage/Torch Lakes (Houghton County) are not designated as Great Lakes connecting waters.

 Hook: A single, double or treble pointed hook.
 All hooks, single, double or treble pointed and attached to a manufactured artificial lure shall be counted as 1 hook.